Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 Endoscopy

 Endoscopy should be performed on all unstable patients with severe UGIB immediately after resuscitation.
 It should be performed within 24 hours of admission for all other patients with UGIB.
-This allows diagnostic confirmation and the opportunity to treat any bleeding sites.²
+This allows diagnostic confirmation and treatment of bleeding sites.

 Re-assessment